Racer and the Jailbird: Plot

-Medical tests reveal that instead of a baby, Bibi has cancer growing in her ovaries.
-Desperate she turns to gangsters to help her break Gigi out of prison.
+Medical tests reveal that Bibi has cancer growing in her ovaries.
+Desperate, she turns to gangsters to help her break Gigi out of prison.
 The gangsters think she is suffering from morning sickness and decline to help her.
-Their boss goes to meet her and sees she has been ravaged by chemotherapy, when she admits she has an aggressive cancer and wants Gigi broken out of prison only if she dies, and the boss agrees, taking her Porsche as collateral.
+When their boss goes to meet her, he realizes that she has been ravaged by chemotherapy, and she admits she has an aggressive cancer.
+She wants Gigi broken out of prison only if she dies, and the boss agrees, taking her Porsche as collateral.
 As he leaves, Bibi collapses and is taken to hospital.
 Gigi has been told nothing about her plans to break him out and has been trying to break out himself.
-Gigi is allowed to leave prison under heavy guard and visit Bibi in hospital, but she has already fallen into a coma, and dies.
+Gigi is allowed to leave prison under heavy guard and visit Bibi in hospital.
+She has already fallen into a coma, and dies.

 Prisoners explain to Gigi that a breakout has been arranged, and there is a plan to smuggle him to Buenos Aires.
-To confirm it is real they say the words "No flowers" echoing the request Bibi made on their first date.
-They savagely beat him, forcing the prison warden to transfer him to another prison for his protection, and during the transport they break him out.
+To confirm it is real, they say the words "No flowers", repeating the request Bibi made of him on their first date.
+They savagely beat him, forcing the prison warden to transfer him to another prison for his protection.
+During the transport, they break him out.

 Gigi does not want to go to Buenos Aires, he only wants to be with Bibi.
 The gangsters don't tolerate this since their payout is tied to Gigi's arrival in Buenos Aires.
 As punishment, they lock him in a cage in a warehouse full of dogs.
 When they come back to retrieve him, he attacks with a chain and kills his kidnappers.

 He finds Bibi's Porsche and drives along a route she had driven before.
 In voiceover, we hear the scene from earlier in the film where Bibi and Gigi discuss their biggest secrets, Bibi's reveals her secret: she is immortal.
 Gigi drives to a cemetery and leaves the car running as he runs in to meet her.